cryptomad-seminars/cryptomad-seminars.github.io/_posts/2021-09-02-welcome-to-cryptomad.markdown

 This is our very first post.
 Welcome!

 We will be hosting seminars on applied cryptography, taught by cryptographers in the area of Madrid, Spain.
-Although, hopefully, we will eventually host international speakers from time to time.
+Although, hopefully, we will eventually host national and international speakers from time to time.
 Some sessions will be held physically, some online, some both.

 Madrid has gained critical mass on applied cryptographers in the past few years.
 Our goal is to form community, and foster collaboration.